w3f/polkadot-wiki/docs/learn-consensus.md

 attaches the VRF output to secondary blocks (and therefore every block contributes to the Era randomness), while Kusama keeps the VRF output off the secondary blocks (meaning only the primary blocks contribute to Era randomness).
 The Polkadot method should give stronger randomness as more inputs are collected during every Era.
+Eventually, this change should make its way into Kusama too.

 ### GRANDPA: Finality gadget